sharpfive/roto-swift/README.md

 Thes are some swift command line apps I use to hack on my roto baseball league.

 No warranty or claim of usability what-so-ever.
+This represents work I did in my free time for my own enjoyment.
+It is not intended to represent production quality work.
+That said, here are the apps:

 ### ESPNScrape

 Aborted attempt to log in to my ESPN site and scrape data.
-Not much interestin here.
+Not much interesting here.

 ### LeagueRostersScrape